 Key Features:

-- Drag-and-drop interface for data exploration
+- Drag-and-drop interface for building interactive dashboards

-- Robust data integration from multiple sources
+- Robust data integration from multiple sources with strong governance controls

 Pros: